pooiod/TinySearch/README.md

 <br>

-> Please note: this project is new, and may have bugs.
-> Please report any issues in the [issues](https://github.com/pooiod/TinySearch/issues) tab
+> Please report any bugs in the [issues](https://github.com/pooiod/TinySearch/issues) tab